reachjainrahul/testrepo/docs/networkpolicy.md

 ### Mapping Antrea Network Policy To NSG

-The `cloud controller` converts the example ANP into a combination of `AddressGroup NSG` and `AppliedTo NSG` and attaches the NSGs to the respective VMs, as shown in the below image.
+The `nephe-controller` converts the example ANP into a combination of `AddressGroup NSG` and `AppliedTo NSG` and attaches the NSGs to the respective VMs, as shown in the below image.